Speakers have become commonplace in our day-to-day lives. Wherever there is electricity and electrical power, speakers can function (and often do).

 • Top Best Microphone Brands You Should Know And Use

 Modern wireless speakers will typically be powered via internal rechargeable batteries.

 The JBL Charge 4 (link to check the price on Amazon) is a Bluetooth speaker with an internal rechargeable battery.

 Some portable speakers can be powered via replaceable batteries.

 The Philips SBA1710 (link to check the price on Amazon) is an example of a portable speaker powered via replaceable batteries (2x AA).

 Some computer speakers will have their internal amps powered via the digital connection that make with the computer.

 With USB, for example, +5 VDC is carried on pin 1 and can be used to power the connected speakers.

-The Creative Labs Pebble USB (link to compare prices on Amazon and other online retailers) are computer speakers that get their power via USB.
+The Creative Labs Pebble USB (link to check the price on Amazon) are computer speakers that get their power via USB.
 They receive power from the same USB cable that sends the digital audio from the computer to the speakers.

 Note that they also have a 3.5 mm stereo plug for audio but this connection will not supply power.